 I have compiled a list of distinctive CompTIA sayings you can use against them to easily get points for questions that otherwise are misleading or make little sense.
-Hopefully these can be succinct and thought-provoking like koans, but the main goal is to get through that stupid test.
+Hopefully these can be succinct and thought-provoking like koans.
+The main goal is to get through that stupid test.

-I could imagine that a safe at CompTIA headquarters contains a book made up of a few hundred sentences, plus "Memorize this table of TCP and UDP port numbers, and also these inaccurate drawings of what we think RAID looks like."
+I could imagine that a safe at CompTIA headquarters contains a book made up of a few hundred sentences, plus "Memorize this table of TCP and UDP port numbers", plus "we assume you know these parts of Network+".
 If you could memorize that book of sentences, like memorizing some ritual, you would know the answers to almost all of the questions.
 I know the exact form of some of those sentences.
 For example: